CFF-Stack/IMT-542---Final/README.md

 StrongLifts 5x5 Tracker & Visualizer

 A modular, Python-powered system for tracking and analyzing weightlifting workouts, with a focus on the StrongLifts 5x5 program.
-This project provides an **open, portable JSON-based information structure** to record, track, and visualize weightlifting workouts—specifically tailored for the **StrongLifts 5x5** program.
-It’s designed for **athletes, data analysts, and developers** who want full control over their fitness data—free from proprietary apps and platforms.
-By using clear field names and simple data types, this structure ensures **cross-platform compatibility** and easy integration into any workflow.
-Whether you’re an athlete tracking progress, a developer integrating data, or a researcher analyzing performance trends, this dataset is ready for you.
+This project provides an open, portable JSON-based information structure to record, track, and visualize weightlifting workouts—specifically tailored for the StrongLifts 5x5 program.
+It’s designed for users who want full control over their fitness data—free from proprietary apps and platforms.
+By using clear field names and simple data types, this structure ensures cross-platform compatibility and easy integration into any workflow.

 ---

 ## Project Goals